Caster Semenya: 2009

 In the African Junior Championships, Semenya won both the 800 m and 1500 m races with the times of 1:56.72 and 4:08.01, respectively.
 With that race she improved her 800 m personal best by seven seconds in less than nine months, including four seconds in that race alone.
 The 800 m time was the world leading time in 2009 at that date.
 It was also a national record and a championship record.
 Semenya simultaneously beat the Senior and Junior South African records held by Zelda Pretorius at 1:58.85, and Zola Budd at 2:00.90, respectively.
 In August 2009, Semenya won gold in the 800 metres at the World Championships with a time of 1:55.45 in the final, again setting the fastest time of the year.
 In December 2009, Track and Field News voted Semenya the Number One Women's 800-metre runner of the year.

 Sex verification tests

 Following her victory at the world championships, questions were raised about her sex.
 Having beaten her previous 800 m best by four seconds at the African Junior Championships just a month earlier, her quick improvements came under scrutiny.
 The combination of her rapid athletic progression and her appearance culminated in World Athletics (formerly called the IAAF) asking her to take a sex verification test to ascertain whether she was female.

-The World Athletics says it was "obliged to investigate" after she made improvements of 25 seconds at 1500 m and eight seconds at 800 m – "the sort of dramatic breakthroughs that usually arouse suspicion of drug use".
+The World Athletics said it was "obliged to investigate" after she made improvements of 25 seconds at 1500 m and eight seconds at 800 m – "the sort of dramatic breakthroughs that usually arouse suspicion of drug use".
 The sex test results were never published officially, but some results were leaked in the press and were widely discussed, resulting in at the time unverified claims about Semenya having an intersex trait.
 In November 2009, South Africa's sports ministry issued a statement that Semenya had reached an agreement with the IAAF to keep her medal and award.
 Eight months later, in July 2010, she was cleared again to compete in women's competitions.